RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 ## Start with a Backup

-It makes sense to be sure you have [backed Up on Platform.sh before you do any updates; even the well tested 'staged'.](../cicd/basebeforesplit.md#lets-do-a-platformsh-backup)
+It makes sense to be sure you have [backed up on Platform.sh before you do any updates; even the well tested 'staged'.](../cicd/basebeforesplit.md#lets-do-a-platformsh-backup)

 ## Merge to 'main'